7 Things to Consider Before Making the Switch to MFA

 For example, a policy could ensure that a second factor is required only when logging in to a service from outside the corporate network (based on a range of IP addresses) or outside of the country (based on a GeoIP location lookup).
 Or maybe you have a certain group of user accounts with broad access to sensitive data, and you need a stricter policy for them.
 MFA allows you to require a second factor when they attempt to access the sensitive resource, but not, say, when they access the company events calendar.
 The basic idea is that additional verification should be as transparent as possible to the user to foster a good user experience without compromising on security.

 3. Provide for a variety of access needs

 There are scenarios where a user has Internet access, but has little or no service from their cell phone carrier.
 This could be on a wifi-enabled airplane, at a rural home, or simply in the basement of a large concrete building.
 In these cases, where voice and SMS may not be feasible, Okta Verify with push or one-time password (OTP) are better choices, as their communication is encrypted over the phone’s Internet connection.

 Hardware devices that generate event-based or time-based one-time passwords (TOTP) don’t require a communication channel at all.
 They are also more difficult to tamper with or copy.
 But along with the cost to deploy, a physical device becomes one more thing for employees to carry around, forget at home, or lose.
 Thus, they may not be the go-to choice for short-term contractors or in situations where there is substantial churn in workers.

 When it comes to MFA factors, a lot of options exist to solve for a wide variety of scenarios.
-Choose what works best for each scenario in your organization, keeping in mind multiple policies and factors can be used when there isn’t (and there hardly ever is!) a one-size-fits-all solution to accommodate all situations.
+Choose what works best for each scenario in your organisation, keeping in mind multiple policies and factors can be used when there isn’t (and there hardly ever is!) a one-size-fit all solution to accommodate all situations.

 4. Think twice about using SMS for OTP